simone-sanfratello/react-display-console/README.md

 ## Purpose

-`react-display-console` component arises from the need to view the console output in the browser for educational, development or debugging purposes, especially when it's difficult to access devtools in non-desktop environments (mobile, TV and etc).
+`react-display-console` component arises from the need to view the console output in the browser for educational, development or debugging purposes, especially when it's difficult to access devtools in non-desktop environments (mobile, TV etc).

 ## Contribute